croquet/multiblaster-tutorial/README.md

 and the blaster cannot be fired.
 This forces the player to wait until the ship is reset to the center of the screen.

-## Step 6
+## Step 6: Score points when hitting an asteroid with a blast

 ([source](https://github.com/croquet/multiblaster-tutorial/blob/main/step6.html))
       ([run](https://croquet.github.io/multiblaster-tutorial/step6.html))

 Add scoring for ships hitting an asteroid.
+When a blast is fired, we store a reference to the ship in the blast.
+When the blast hits an asteroid, the ship's `scored()` method is called, which increments its `score`.

+The `update()` method displays each ship's score next to the ship.
-Also, draw our own ship filled.
+Also, to better distinguish our own ship, we draw it filled.
+We find our own ship by comparing its `viewId` to the local `viewId`.

-## Step 7
+## Step 7: View-side animation smoothing

 ([source](https://github.com/croquet/multiblaster-tutorial/blob/main/step7.html))
       ([run](https://croquet.github.io/multiblaster-tutorial/step7.html))